tailscale/tailscale/api.md

 ### DNS

-#### `GET /api/v2/domain/:domain/dns/nameservers` - list the DNS nameservers for a domain
+#### `GET /api/v2/tailnet/:tailnet/dns/nameservers` - list the DNS nameservers for a tailnet
-Lists the DNS nameservers for a domain.
+Lists the DNS nameservers for a tailnet.
-Supply the domain of interest in the path.
+Supply the tailnet of interest in the path.

 ##### Parameters
 No parameters.